 This year my Beach Ride is dedicated to my Aunt Martha.
 In 1955 she was the first patient to have open heart surgery at Aultman Hospital in Canton OH!
 Two years later, her baby daughter, Diane, had the same surgery.
-I'm happy to say Aunt Martha, who is about to turn 86, and my cousin Diane are both active and healthy!
+I'm happy to say Aunt Martha, who turned 86 in September, and my cousin Diane are both active and healthy!
 A generation later, my niece Cortney also had surgery to repair a heart defect.
 Today Cortney is Army Strong and serving our country!
 Research funded by the AHA helped develop and improve the surgeries that let them have active, healthy lives!

 Research sponsored by the AHA has helped my family in many other ways.
 My father-in-law Robert "Bob" Scarpitti sadly passed away in May 2017 from a heart attack.
 But he had two by-pass surgeries 12 years apart that gave him many years of high quality life and let him see his great-grandchildren.
 In July 2017, following 2 cross-country flights in 4 days, I was diagnosed with a deep vein thrombosis.
 I spent the next 9 days in the hospital receiving thrombolytic therapy to dissolve the blood clot that went from my ankle into my abdomen!
 I also had 3 stents, similar to those used in heart patients, placed in a vein in my abdomen.
 The thrombolytic agents are small doses of the ones used in stroke and heart attack patients.
 Thanks AHA!